small-tech/auto-encrypt/README.md

 ## Client details

-Auto Encrypt is does one thing and one thing well: it automatically provisions a Let’s Encrypt TLS certificate for your Node.js https servers using the HTTP-01 challenge method when your server is first hit from its hostname and it automatically renews your certificate from thereon.
+Auto Encrypt does one thing and one thing well: it automatically provisions a Let’s Encrypt TLS certificate for your Node.js https servers using the HTTP-01 challenge method when your server is first hit from its hostname and it automatically renews your certificate from thereon.

 Auto Encrypt __does not_ and __will not__: